NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 and georeferenced images from disk, choose "View as Georeferenced Images" to plot the polygons on top of the images.

-Subsequently, the ``gdal_rasterize`` command can be used to keep or exclude the portion of a given image/DEM that is within or outside the polygonal shape.
+As an application, the ``gdal_rasterize`` command can be used to keep or exclude the portion of a given georeferenced image or a DEM that is within or outside the polygonal shape.

 This tool can be used to find the polygonal contour at a given image threshold (which can be either set or computed from the ``Threshold`` menu).
-This option is accessible from the ``Vector Layer`` menu as well, with or without the polygon editing mode being on.
+This option is accessible from the ``Vector layer`` menu as well, with or without the polygon editing mode being on.

 .. _thresh: